eWaterCycle/teaching-materials/README.md

 # Welcome to ENVM1502

+This is a [teachbook](http://www.ewatercycle.org/teaching-materials/main), the intended way to experience this repo is through this website.
+This teachbook makes use of interactive elements.
+The elements in chapters 1 and 3 will run in the browser using [the online version](http://www.ewatercycle.org/teaching-materials/main).
+The elements in chapter 2 need to executed on a jupyterhub that is running on a machine that support the ewatercycle platform.
+See [details](https://ewatercycle.readthedocs.io/en/latest/index.html).
-This repository is used for the course ENVM1502 at the Technical University of Delft.
+The "jupyterhub" button points to a server that is only accessable to students of ENVM1502 at the Technical University of Delft.
+If you want to set up your own server for your own class, contact us at question@ewatercycle.org
-Making use of [eWaterCycle](https://ewatercycle.readthedocs.io/en/latest/index.html) students will learn how to implement their own HBV models.

 In the first chapter we will cover how to make a HBV model.
 In chapter two we will take you through your own HBV implementation and how to calibrate and use generate CMIP data for HBV.